Arydevs/data_marketing_analysis_portfolio/README.md

 Achieved 1st place at the 2022 LA Tech Week Hackathon hosted by HackerFund (https://www.hacker.fund)

-You can view most of my achievements on https://www.linkedin.com/in/ary-n/
+You can view most of my achievements, and prior work history on https://www.linkedin.com/in/ary-n/

 <br>
 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.